-The calibration of these sanitary sensors is different and way more difficult than calibrating normal temperature sensors.
-I will be discussing the considerations that should be taken into account when calibrating these sensors; it is easy to make mistakes that will cause big errors in the calibration results.
+The calibration of sanitary sensors is different and way more difficult than calibrating normal temperature sensors.
+In this blog post, I will be discussing the considerations that should be taken into account when calibrating these sensors; it is easy to make mistakes that will cause big errors in the calibration results.

 So if you are calibrating sanitary temperature sensors, you should take a look at this blog post.

-Sure, there is some educational content for everybody interested in temperature calibration.
+Sure, there is also some educational content for everybody interested in temperature calibration.

 Let's dive in!

 - Sensors often have a clamp connection with a flange

 Let’s start by shortly discussing what these sanitary temperature sensors are.